Senzoku District

 “Well?”
 Chadwick hiked up his left eyebrow.

-Akio was impressed, if only by the mere possibility of it all.
+Akio was impressed, if only because the fantastic story was being told to him with an utterly straight face.
 “So what if it is true?”

 “Well, if God really did talk to prophets,” said Thackeray, quoting the lesson plan, “wouldn’t you want to know what He told them to tell us?”